The PMDD Naturopath Holistic Approach

 Natural ways to steady the ALLO/GABA “calm system”

-• Timing matters: I build luteal-phase plans (or symptom-onset plans) that combine magnesium, targeted herbs, breathwork and sleep routines to reduce late-luteal reactivity.
+• Timing matters: I build luteal-phase plans (or symptom-onset plans) that combine things like magnesium, targeted herbs, breathwork and sleep routines to reduce late-luteal reactivity.

 • Gentle somatic work (paced exhale, grounding, light movement) widens the gap between trigger and reaction when your system feels on edge.